silvermine/videojs-airplay/README.md

 plugin's built javascript file expects there to be a reference to Video.js at `window.videojs` and will throw an error if it does not exist.

-After both Video.js and `silvermine-videojs-airplay` have loaded, follow the steps in the "Configuration" section below.
+After both Video.js and `@silvermine/videojs-airplay` have loaded, follow the steps in the "Configuration" section below.